ChicagoDSA/haymarket/README.md

 3. Commit your change, and your page will be published at `my-username.github.io/my-new-site/another-page`.
 Even though this page lives inside `_pages/en`, the `defaults` settings in `_config.yml` moved it to the site's root.

+### Adding "updates"

+1. Add a markdown file to the `_posts/` subdirectory with the filename format `yyyy-mm-dd-post-title.md`.
+Jekyll uses the date in the filename to organize the updates, so it is important that they are formatted this way.

+2. Add your update content to the file, and it will appear listed on `your-base-url.com/updates`

+Posts are native/baked-in to Jekyll.
+For more info on how they can be utilized, check out their [documentation](https://jekyllrb.com/docs/posts/).

 ### Add custom navigation

 - Create a file named `_data/nav.yml`.
 Add this to it: